abe-winter/dartjsonclass/README.md

 ### Why not use dart codegen to do this?

-The dart codegen tools I've used are slow to run + require me to write fairly verbose dart.
+The dart codegen tools I've used have not been a good fit for my working style.

-### Why target dio?

-all the other have problems supporting cookies / form encoding. built in http only works when you're targeting the web I think? idk, this might be a me issue.

-### Why not grpc?

-I'm targeting a non-grpc backend.